Getting started with international recruitment

 How can we support you throughout your international recruitment journey?

-Our IHH International Recruitment Services can help you with your international candidate search, provide information about the settling-in services available for your employee and their family members and introduce the different funding measures available to support your organization.
+Our IHH International Recruitment Services can help you with your international candidate search, provide information about the settling-in services available for your employee and their family members and introduce the different financial support available to support your organization.

 You can always contact our IHH Advisory and Counseling Services for support with matters related to work-based immigration and residence permits and your employees’ right to work and your obligations as an employer of international employees.